Advisories for Golang/Github.com/Rancher/Rancher package

 Rancher permissions on 'namespaces' in any API group grants 'edit' permissions on namespaces in 'core'

-Impact A vulnerability has been identified when granting a create or * global role for a resource type of "namespaces"; no matter the API group, the subject will receive * permissions for core namespaces.
+A vulnerability has been identified when granting a create or * global role for a resource type of "namespaces"; no matter the API group, the subject will receive * permissions for core namespaces.
 This can lead to someone being capable of accessing, creating, updating, or deleting a namespace in the project.
-This includes reading or updating a namespace in the project so that it is available in other projects …
+This includes reading or updating a namespace in the project so that it is available in other projects in …

 Rancher 'Audit Log' leaks sensitive information

-Impact A vulnerability has been identified which may lead to sensitive data being leaked into Rancher's audit logs.
+A vulnerability has been identified which may lead to sensitive data being leaked into Rancher's audit logs.
 Rancher Audit Logging is an opt-in feature, only deployments that have it enabled and have AUDIT_LEVEL set to 1 or above are impacted by this issue.
 The leaks might be caught in the audit logs upon these actions: Creating cloud credentials or new authentication providers.
-It is crucial to note that all …
+It is crucial to note that all authentication …

 2023